 The following applies for the Lamanai Mayan Ruins & River Tour

-This tour includes flights to/from San Pedro and Orange Walk, where Lamanai is located.
+This tour includes flights between San Pedro and Orange Walk, where Lamanai is located.
 No boat option is available.

 A Belizean lunch with refreshments is included, as well as water for the tour.